jazzplato/kisho-demo/README.md

 Due to the rule-based nature, most of the current self-adaptation is reactive, where the response time (latency) can be critical to the success of the adaptation.
 There is another way out actually: to do the self-adaptation proactively, aka. to achieve homeostasis of the systems.
 This requires analysis and planning in advance.

 ## What are the quality attributes on the stake?
 Simply speaking, **anything**.
-Currently, the mainstream self-adapation only can address a handful of quality attributes, like costs(e.g. scale in), availability (e.g. roll-back), performance like throughput (e.g. scale out).
+Currently, the mainstream self-adaptation only can address a handful of quality attributes, like costs(e.g. scale in), availability (e.g. roll-back), performance like throughput (e.g. scale out).
 However, many other quality attributes, like reliability, safety, security, etc. I believe it is possible to incorporate those quality attributes in the on-the-fly in the self-adaptation processes.